melezhik/swat/README.md

     Hello World # this string should be in the response
     <head><title>Hello World</title></head> # and it should be proper html code

+### Matching block of text

+Sometimes it is very usefull not only try find a strings, but a `blocks of text`, like here

+    # this 3 string should be in an output
+    # line by line

+begin:
+    this string
+    followed by that string
+    and this one followed by previous one

+    # you even may to use regexps here:
+regexp: what about (me|you)
+        and finaly the last one

+end:

+This kind of check should be passed when running against for example this block of text:

+    this string - "I am OK"
+    sure, followed by that string
+    and this one followed by previous one

+    what about me?
+    and finaly the last one

+But **won't** be passed against this block of text:

+    this string - "I am OK"
+    sure, followed by that string
+    and this one followed by previous one

+    what about me?
+    what about you?
+    and finaly the last one

 ### Perl Expressions

 Perl expressions are just a pieces of perl code to _get evaled_ by swat when parsing test data files.